arnaudroques/maven-plantuml-plugin/README.md

 `outputDirectory` Directory where generated images are generated.
 Defaults to `${basedir}/target/plantuml`

+`flattenOutput` Place all images directly in the output directory rather than preserving the source structure.

 `outputInSourceDirectory` Whether or not to generate images in same directory as the source file.
 Defaults to `false`.

 `format` Output format.
 Defaults to `png`.